-Each of the four outstanding ratings at the start of 2020 were in the asset-backed securities sector (see table 2).
+Both of the outstanding ratings at the start of 2021 were in the asset-backed securities (ABS) sector (see table 2).
 The diversity in outstanding collateral has contracted over the past decade.
-In previous years, outstanding ratings in Taiwan were originated within the asset-backed securities (ABS) commercial sector, as well as ABS equipment sector, prime residential mortgage-backed securities (RMBS) sector and structured credit (SC) cash flow corporate bonds sector.
+In previous years, outstanding ratings in Taiwan were originated within the ABS commercial sector, as well as ABS equipment, prime residential mortgage-backed securities (RMBS), and structured credit (SC) cash flow corporate bonds.

-Taiwan Ratings' Structured Finance Transition And Default Summary, 2020
+Taiwan Ratings' Structured Finance Transition And Default Summary (2021)